merillium/check_suspicious_games/README.md

 - what is the threshold for mean, and coefficient of variation (stdev / mean) for think time on critical moves? is it relative or absolute? current idea is "fast" and consistent think moves for critical moves should be flagged
 - false positives are unavoidable. someone can play relatively quickly and consistently, and make all of the right choices on critical moves. however, this shouldn't really be possible for multiple games unless the player ie exceptionally strong
 - a more correct way to determine thresholds would be to download at least 100 sample games where people have cheated, and another 100 sample games where people haven't cheated, and do an analysis of all metrics we are using [average think time on forced moves, average think time on all classes of forced moves (forced recapture, forced only legal move, other "forced" moves), coefficient of variation of think times]. use a small training data set to generate default thresholds.
+- is there any use for evaluating inaccuracies or blunders? is there a way to programatically determine a "uncharacteristically" bad blunder? even though players mixing their own moves with computer moves to obtain a rating higher than their actual strength will make "bad" blunders, it is hard to separate this from a good player making a legitimately bad blunder, especially in blitz. it is hard to draw conclusions from a player hanging a piece.

 ### UI + Tests
 - fix tests so that we can mock returning a pgn from lichess API, but don't make a GET request every time we run a test